 REM sleep behavior disorder is characterized by episodes of dream-enacting vigorous motor activity (i.e. punching, kicking, or crying out) and vocalizations during REM sleep.
 Normally in REM sleep the skeletal muscles are paralyzed.
-To an external observer, the only movement the sleep body appears to make during REM are normal breathing and fluttering of the eyes.
+To an external observer, the only movement the sleeping body appears to make during REM are normal breathing and fluttering of the eyes.
 This period of paralysis is called atonia.
-Contrary to some popular belief, people do not typically "act out" their dreams, at least the dreams that occur duing REM (as many, but not all dreams do.)
+Contrary to some popular belief, people do not typically "act out" their dreams, at least the dreams that occur during REM (as many, but not all dreams do.)

 Studies have found that in half of RBD patients the condition has no discernable underlying cause, while half have a neurological condition that may be related to the RBD.
 RBD can be one of the first symptoms of childhood narcolepsy.

 Conditions which may be linked include subarachnoid hemorrhage, dementia, Parkinson’s disease, cerebrovascular disease, multiple sclerosis, brain stem lesions, and tumors (both benign and cancerous).
 A doctor may wish to order a brain MRI for a patient diagnosed with RBD.
-The benzodiazapine anticonvulsant Klonopin (clonazepam) is the treatment of choice for RBD.
-Melatonin can also be used, with the clonzepem or alone, and Parkinson's Disease drugs are also used in some cases.
+The benzodiazepine anticonvulsant Klonopin (clonazepam) is the treatment of choice for RBD.
+Melatonin can also be used, with the clonazepem or alone, and Parkinson's Disease drugs are also used in some cases.

-A study of hundreds of idiopathic RBD patients published in the journal Neurology in 2012 concluded that smoking, head injuries, pesticide exposure, and smoking are risk factors.
+A study of hundreds of idiopathic RBD patients published in the journal Neurology in 2012 concluded that head injuries, pesticide exposure, and smoking are risk factors.
 Animal research has indicated that the GABA-A and GABA-B systems are part of what causes skeletal muscle paralysis in REM.
 By blocking molecular receptors, researchers were able to produce mice that demonstrate RBD symptoms.

 The vast majority of patients afflicted by RBD are older men, over age 45, although women and children as young as 10 years old have been diagnosed.
 Patients with RBD have a physiological loss of normal skeletal muscle atonia most people experience during REM sleep.
 Furthermore RBD has been linked to a number of other neurological conditions.

-REM sleep behavior disorder predominantly affects older people, with an estimated prevalence in adults of 0.4-0.5% .
+Estimated prevalence in adults of 0.4-0.5% .
 In a recent comparison study of the prevalence of parasomnias among a population of patients with diagnosed sleep disorders, REM sleep behavior disorder was found to be the least common with a frequency of 4.8%.
 This was the percentage of people with parasomnias who happened to have RBD.
 The percentage of all people with RBD is under 1%.